belli29/Booksters/README.md

 ### Delete/ Edit page : Enter book password

-I have checked that when clicking on it,  Delete or Edit button was changin colour and the passsword field was appearing.
+I have checked that when clicking on it,  Delete or Edit button was changing colour and the passsword field was appearing.

 ## Deployment